Athletic Development, by Thomas EmmaFrom the Coach’s Clipboard Basketball Playbook

-Tom Emma is a graduate of Duke University, where he was a three-year basketball starter and captain his senior year, and was later drafted by the Chicago Bulls in 1983.
-He holds a Masters degree from Columbia University, and is specialized in sports conditioning.
-He is the owner of Power Performance, Inc. and has several books available, including "101 Strength and Conditioning Exercises & Drills for Basketball", "Peak Conditioning Training for Basketball" and "Peak Conditioning Training for Young Athletes".
-Tom has also authored several other articles on this web-site.
-I appreciate this excellent article that Tom has contributed to the web-site...
+Tom Emma was a graduate of Duke University, where he was a three-year basketball starter and captain his senior year, and was later drafted by the Chicago Bulls in 1983.
+He held a Masters degree from Columbia University, specialized in sports conditioning, was the owner of Power Performance, Inc. and published several books.
+Tom authored several other articles on this website.
+Sadly (after the original posting of this article), Tom died on June 8, 2011...
 Coach Gels.

 Here's a scenario I encountered recently while attending a high school basketball practice in the Miami area.
 Four or five Division 1 assistant coaches were sitting in the bleachers taking in the action.
 The objects of their attention were the team's two standout junior guards, one of whom is the son of a former NBA all-star.
 As practice rolls on they also notice a thin, somewhat gangly youngster who stands in the neighborhood of 6'8".

 As practice winds down and the players engage in their post-workout stretching and cool-down, each and every recruiter makes sure to touch base briefly with the lanky youngster.
 They all mentioned that they will follow his career progress closely and also emphasized that his focus over the next few years should be on packing on the pounds.
 This, the coaches agree, is the key to him succeeding on the next level and beyond.

 For the next week all the boy could think or talk about, other than the fact that the college coaches actually noticed him, was how he could put on weight.
 And fast!
 Obviously, he had heard this weight gain song before from numerous people, most notably his high school and AAU coaches and his older teammates.
 But hearing it from such prominent basketball people gave him a new sense of urgency.

 All this sounds well and good except for one small problem: The young player's body is perhaps two or more years away from actually being able to put on substantial (and even unsubstantial) amounts of body weight.
 While his strength can be increased with proper training, until his hormones kick in it will be impossible for him to gain noticeable muscle size regardless of diet/supplementation plan or weight-lifting program.
 This is true for all late blooming adolescents.
 Their minds may be ready to look like Arnold Schwarzenegger but their bodies simply are not prepared to cooperate.

 This common phenomenon can be extremely stressful and frustrating for an aspiring athlete, causing him or her to either give up prematurely or overtrain to make up the difference.
 Worst case, some may be tempted to experiment with harmful, so-called performance-enhancing drugs like steroids in order to catch up.
 Either way, attempting to speed up which can't be sped up is always a losing proposition.

 While it would be nice if coaches and other authority figures could learn to act more responsibly when it comes to the development of young athletes, we all know that isn't likely to happen.
 As such, it is imperative that the young athlete and those close to them take control.
 Managing one's own career interests closely is, in my opinion, the only way to go in today's win at all costs climate.
 Below I give some suggestions and strategies that will help you accomplish this.
 Good luck!